sncosmo/sncosmo/docs/registry.rst

 load everything into memory when you do ``import mydefs``.
 You can use the `sncosmo.registry.register_loader` function.
-Suppose we have a bandpass that requires a huge data file (In reality it is unlikely that loading bandpasses would take a noticable amount of time, but it might for models or spectra.)::
+Suppose we have a bandpass that requires a huge data file (In reality it is unlikely that loading bandpasses would take a noticeable amount of time, but it might for models or spectra.)::

     # contents of mydefs.py